alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

 from employees and how much the employer will have to remit or send to the Canada Revenue Agency (CRA).

+Payroll plays a pivotal role in administering statutory deductions, specifically the collection and remittance of Canada Pension Plan (CPP) contributions and Employment Insurance (EI) premiums.
+These mandatory deductions, along with the employer's matching portion, must be accurately submitted to the Canada Revenue Agency (CRA) within prescribed timelines.

+This chapter outlines the essential criteria used to identify pensionable and insurable earnings, and provides detailed guidance on calculating both employee deductions and employer contributions for regular and non-regular pay periods.

+In accordance with federal legislation, CPP contributions are the **first deduction** applied to employment income, followed by EI premiums.
+Because these deductions are mandated by statute, they are classified as **statutory deductions**, underscoring their legal significance and the employer's obligation to ensure full compliance.

 **Learning Objectives**

 Upon completion of this chapter, you should be able to explain: